drtyhbo/drty/docs/forms.md

 	form.clean();

-After the abevo block executes:
+After the above block executes:

  * `form.errors.username` will be set because username is a required field but is not provided.
  * `form.errors.age` will be set because age is not an integer.

-To access the cleaned values, access the field name directly:
+To access the cleaned values, you can access the field directly:

     form.username